 The higher education sector spends over $6 billion on annual energy costs and totals about 5 billion square feet of floorspace.
-Through the Better Buildings Alliance higher education group, 29 colleges and universities representing over 300 million square feet of space are sharing best practices and engaging with technical experts to advance their energy savings goals.
+Through the Better Buildings Alliance higher education group, 31 colleges and universities representing 380 million square feet of space are sharing best practices and engaging with technical experts to advance their energy savings goals.

-Tying Energy Costs to Building Occupants Implementation ModelUC Berkeley's Energy Management Initiative (EMI) targets building occupants through building surveys and energy dashboards, and allocates energy cost responsibility to individual campus operating units to achieve savings of $6.5 million, 58.7 million kWh and 893,000 therms in just three years.
+UC Berkeley: Energy Savings Through Campus and Occupant Engagement Implementation ModelUC Berkeley's Energy Management Initiative (EMI) targets building occupants through building surveys and energy dashboards, and allocates energy cost responsibility to individual campus operating units to achieve savings of $6.5 million in just three years.

-Empowering Managers to Help Teams Meet Big Goals Implementation ModelUC Irvine's empirically derived technical and behavioral performance improvement program supports risk-taking and questions status-quo practices to produce exceptional results across the board.
+UC Irvine: Empowering Managers to Help Teams Find Deep Energy Savings Implementation ModelUC Irvine's empirically derived technical and behavioral performance improvement program supports risk-taking and questions status-quo practices to produce exceptional results across the board.